Frequently Asked Questions

 Do I have to submit receipts?

 Yes, applicants must submit a copy of all receipts that show exactly how the funding was spent.
 Failure to supply evidence of expenditure will affect future funding decisions.
 The receipts must be accompanied with completion form.
 Photos showing the results of the project may also be submitted.
+A completion report and receipt will be required by 31October 2022.

 Do I have to acknowledge Dún Laoghaire-Rathdown County Council?